 Berkshire Medical Center AOA Rotating Internship Format

-13 four week blocks:
+13 four week blocks (numbers are averages):

 Exposure must occur to support the disciplines of Pathology, Radiology, and Anesthesiology.
 This may occur directly by rotation or indirectly by formal didactic conferences and/or exposure while on medical and surgical services.
 If there is a specific elective integral to preparation for future training special attention will be made to assure this need is met.